TV Gazeta de Alagoas: Future affiliate

 On September 30th, 2025, the Jornal Extra de Alagoas newspaper reported that there were rumors that the station was hastily negotiating an agreement with Rede Bandeirantes, since Band only has a presence in Alagoas through a Band RN relay, but the information had not been officially confirmed.
 On October 6, the F5 portal confirmed the information that negotiations were underway with the São Paulo network, given the unlikelihood of Barroso's decision being reversed in the STF.

 On October 10th, some media outlets in Alagoas announced that Gazeta had already reached an agreement with Band to broadcast the network, but that everything would depend on the Supreme Court's decision after the Alagoas broadcaster filed a final appeal to return to Globo.
 The information was confirmed the following day (11), and the change was scheduled to take place on November 1, when the channel decided to give up on filing further appeals to regain its affiliation with the Rio de Janeiro network.
 While the transition was not taking place, the broadcaster expanded its independent programming by introducing new programs from GazetaNews.
 The affiliation represents the return of a Band partner broadcaster in the state, which had already rebroadcast its programming through TV Alagoas (now TV Ponta Verde) between 1999 and 2007.

 However, the affiliation with Band did not happen on the expected date, and the station began to await the ruling on an appeal in the Supreme Court requesting the return of its status as an affiliate of TV Globo, alleging the possibility of bankruptcy.
+However, on December 19th, Band posted a statement on its Instagram account that it had withdrawn from its affiliation with the Alagoas station.